 Did you know that riding a bike cuts your fuel emissions completely?
 Bikes provide a cleaner form of transportation than cars, buses, trains or other forms of public transportation.
-Not only do bikes cut down on the number of vehicles on the road. thev cut down on congestion.
+Not only do bikes cut down on the number of vehicles on the road, they cut down on congestion.
 This means fewer vehicles sit idling in traffic, ultimately reducing the time that the remaining cars spend on the road, thus lowering their emissions.
 Let's say you spend an average of three hours a day in your car and reduce it two hours.
 You could save seven hours of greenhouse gas emissions, which is a remarkable step.
 In a year you would be responsible for stopping 365 hours of greenhouse gas emissions.
+That is the equivalent of an hour a day.